Kungsträdgården Cherry Blossoms in Stockholm: Best Time to Visit

 What to Do Near Kungsträdgården

-• a walk to Gamla Stan
+• a walk through Gamla Stan

 • a visit to Nationalmuseum

-• a ferry to Djurgården
+• a ferry or onward walk toward Djurgården

 This makes Kungsträdgården a great starting point for exploring the city.